-A 600-800 word essay that addresses why do you want to attend Tufts Gordon Institute M.S. in Innovation & Management program and how it fits into your future career aspirations and personal goals?
+A 600-800 word essay that addresses the following question: Why do you want to attend Tufts Gordon Institute M.S. in Innovation & Management program and how does it fit into your future career aspirations and personal goals?

 A current résumé that outlines your academic and employment history.